 We’ve all been there.
 You want to pitch an idea or offer a difference-making piece of constructive criticism to your team.
 But the second you get ready to chime in, you… stay quiet.

-You aren’t alone in your hesitancy to speak up.
+You’re not alone.
+Speaking up in general, let alone at work, is tricky for most, if not all, of us.
 According to research released by Fierce Conversations and Quantum Workplace, about half of employees don’t regularly speak their minds at work — whether it’s to their colleagues or managers.

 It makes sense that so many people decide not to voice their opinions in a professional setting.

 Maybe they’re worried it could put their reputation, or even worse, their job at risk.
 Perhaps they’ve convinced themselves they don’t have any insights that are worth sharing.
 Or, maybe they believe that speaking up won’t matter — their company won’t do anything with that information anyway.